 Tactile learning improves engagement, enjoyment and belonging in a collaborative classroom environment.

-Improved knowledge/skill acquisition at an early age is associated with improved access to higher education and employment outcomes.
+Long term: Improved knowledge/skill acquisition at an early age is associated with improved access to higher education and employment outcomes.

 Improved wellbeing and confidence in the classroom builds social skills that are used in other areas of life.